Thejas2897/Thejas2897/README.md

 # Thejas Manjunath — AI/ML Specialist

-I build production-grade GenAI systems: Retrieval-Augmented Generation pipelines, agentic orchestration, and cloud-deployed LLM applications — grounded by 2 years of production operations experience as a differentiator, not a detour.
+I build end-to-end GenAI systems: Retrieval-Augmented Generation pipelines, agentic orchestration, and cloud-deployed LLM applications — grounded by 2 years of production operations experience as a differentiator, not a detour.

 **What I work on:**